slidejoe/template-for-success/slides.md

 [Click]

 - Umbraco docs guide to creating a Vite-based package
+- The Umbraco Extension Template
 - Lotte's opinionated starter template
 - Vanilla JS, as highlighted by Luuk Peters

 But these didn't suit us at Bump.

-The docs guide involved a lot of steps and deleting sample code, we wanted something quicker!
+The docs Vite guide involved a lot of steps and deleting sample code, we wanted something quicker!

+The official extension dotnet template is almost what I want!
+But creates a lot of files we rarely need.

-Lotte's template is fantastic for creating versioned, distributed packages but is overkill for our use case
+Lotte's template uses the dotnet template under the covers adding features fantastic for creating versioned, distributed packages but is overkill for our use case

 Although Vanilla JS is simple and works really well for smaller extensions, I prefer the full TypeScript, Lit and Vite setup so its easier to add larger extensions to a project without a second bottleneck.